Vivian-Nk/SQL-versus-NoSQ/README.md

  While examples of SQL databases are Oracle, postgres, Microsoft SQL, etc.

-6_ NoSQL is mostly used when the data accuracy is not necessary rather a fast growing data is needed.
-While SQL is mostly used when the validity of data is a necessity.
+6_ NoSQL is mostly used when the data accuracy is not necessary rather a fast growing data is needed.While SQL is mostly used when the validity of data is a necessity.